svtanthony/manga-tracker/README.md

 # Manga-Tracker
-This is a script to automate searching for manga updates, then sending an email notification when an update is found.
-This script also includes download functionality.
+`./update.sh` searches for manga updates, then sends an email notification when an update is found.

 ##How to use
-* To check for *updates* of the tracked manga within `Links`, from the manga-tracker directory within a terminal type:
+To check for *updates* of the tracked manga within `Links`, from the manga-tracker directory within a terminal type:
 `./update.sh`

-* To *download* the images of a specific chapter to most recent chapter type:
+To *download* the images of a specific chapter to most recent chapter type:
  `./update.sh <MANGA_LINK/Chapter>`

-* To *download* all the recent releases of the tracked manga, change the the download enable option in the script.
+To *download* all the recent releases of the tracked manga, change the the download enable option in the script.
 That way when there's an *update*, you will get a notification and download the images as well.
  `downEn="true"`

-* To *automate*, look below in the scheduling section.
+To *automate*, look below in the scheduling section.

 The `Links` file we will need at least 3 fields separated by spaces.
 First we need the name of the manga series to follow.
 Second we need a chapter value less than or equal to the current chapter.
 Finally, we need links to the manga hosting websites.
 It should look something like this.
 ```